Memory service

 Find out how to access mental health support (opens new browser tab)

-Everyone will experience dementia differently, depending on the cause, on which parts of the brain is affected as the condition progresses, and their own personality and circumstances.
+Everyone will experience dementia differently.
+It can depend on the cause, on which parts of the brain is affected as the condition progresses, and the person’s own personality and circumstances.

 Our course will help you to understand and support someone recently diagnosed with dementia.

-It is split into six sections, each covering different topic such as:
+It has six sections, each covering different topic such as:

 - What is Dementia?